-Opinions expressed throughout this site are not necessarily those of the Association of Clinical Documentation Improvement Specialists (ACDIS).
+Opinions expressed throughout this site are not necessarily those of the Association of Clinical Documentation Integrity Specialists (ACDIS).
 Mention of products and services does not constitute endorsement.
 Advice given is general, and users should consult professional counsel for specific legal, ethical, or clinical questions.

 We do not intend to give legal advice, nor do we allege any legal expertise.
 Instead, we offer observations of legal-related areas so that users will be mindful of the need to consult attorneys who are experts in these matters.
 Note that many legal issues are based upon state - not federal - laws and are relatively esoteric.
 Users must be sure to consult attorneys who are familiar with the health laws of their states.